Cloudflare Docs

 6. Configure Durable Object classes with migrations

 A migration is a mapping process from a class name to a runtime state.
-You perform a migration when creating a new Durable Object class, renaming, deleting and transferring an existing Durable Object class.
+You perform a migration when creating a new Durable Object class, or when renaming, deleting or transferring an existing Durable Object class.

 Migrations are performed through the [[migrations]] configurations key in your wrangler.toml file.